 The ability to play and practice with headphones makes it a fantastic option for those in apartments, and no need for tuning means you simply need to plug and play and your notes will always be in tune.

 It also may not be the right instrument if you’re looking for a true acoustic piano.
 Nothing is exactly like a real hammer action and if you’re a very advanced player with an extremely discerning touch, you may prefer an acoustic piano.
+You can also try something more advanced found in our high-end digital piano and keyboard piano reviews.

-Bottom line: in our Yamaha YDP-181 review, we found this to be a wonderful home digital piano for both beginning and advanced musicians alike.
+Bottom line: In our Yamaha YDP-181 review, we found this to be a wonderful home digital piano for both beginning and advanced musicians alike.

 It’s priced below comparable models, making it a great mid-level home digital, and its features will allow you to grow in technique and ability for years to come without needing to upgrade.